 Dropdown menu options:

 - Auto: The Smartling Connector will detect changes to your source content every 3 hours.
 Any changes detected to the source content will be submitted to Smartling for translation, batched into a job and sit in awaiting authorization.
 Smartling will not detect net new content, only updates to content that have been submitted for translation in the past.

 - Manual: The Smartling Connector will detect changes to source content every 3 hours, and will not submit new content for translation.
 Enabling this setting will activate the “Outdated” column in your connector’s Progress page, or you will see a Show Outdated tick box under the Progress filters.

 - Disabled: The Smartling Connector will not check for source content changes.

 Changed Content Behavior Frequency (Admin only)

 Configuration: Polling Schedule - How frequently to check for changes in source content; important when above is set to 'manual'.

-This allows you to configure the frequency in which Smartling will check your Connector for source content changes.
+This allows you to configure the frequency at which Smartling will check your Connector for source content changes.
 If you would like Smartling to change the default frequency of 3 hours, insert your required cron frequency into this field.

 3 hours is the recommended shortest time duration between checks.